tinoreskovic/omicspred_amr_metabolomics/README.md

 ## Genetic models

-The MCPS-trained models (genetic scores) developed in this study will be publicly accessible through the [OmicsPred portal](https://www.omicspred.org/) under accession codes OPGS3339470–OPGS3339610.
+The MCPS-trained models (genetic scores) developed in this study are publicly accessible through the [OmicsPred portal](https://www.omicspred.org/dataset/OPD000216) under accession codes OPGS3339470–OPGS3339610.

-The INTERVAL Study–trained genetic models used in this study are publicly accessible through the [OmicsPred portal](https://www.omicspred.org/) under accession codes OPGS003419–OPGS003559.
+The INTERVAL Study–trained genetic models used in this study are publicly accessible through the [OmicsPred portal](https://www.omicspred.org/dataset/OPD000003) under accession codes OPGS003419–OPGS003559.

 ## Running the code